-- Ded Moroz is named for the Russian Santa Clause, which is usually accompanied by the snow maiden, Snegurochka.
+- Ded Moroz is named for the Russian Santa Claus, which is usually accompanied by the snow maiden, Snegurochka.

-- In Brazil, Christmas is celebrated on 25 December like other Western countries.
+- In Brazil, Christmas is celebrated on 25 December like in other Western countries.

 - On Christmas Eve, families and friends get together and celebrate the night with a lot of food, drinks, and music.

 - Decoration of the traditional Christmas tree is common.